-Poland kills sacred cow of EU legal primacy
+Poland questions EU legal primacy in court ruling

 The EU Commission launched a sanctions procedure against Poland in 2017.

-The European Court of Justice (ECJ) has also issued rulings and injunctions against the Polish measures, many of which went ignored.
+The European Court of Justice (ECJ) has also issued rulings against the Polish measures, many of which went ignored.

 In a verdict on Wednesday, it said Poland unfairly dismissed a judge from Kraków, called Waldemar Żurek, and said he should get his job back.